Henrik Shipstead

-Henrik Shipstead (January 8, 1881 – June 26, 1960) was an American politician.
-He served in the United States Senate from 1923 to 1947, from the state of Minnesota.
+Henrik Shipstead (January 8, 1881 – June 26, 1960) was Norwegian-American dentist and politician who served in the United States Senate from 1923 to 1947, representing the state of Minnesota.
 He served first as a member of the Minnesota Farmer-Labor Party from 1923 to 1941 and then as a Republican from 1941 to 1947.

-Few members of Congress in American history were more consistent in opposing US foreign interventionism.
+Few members of Congress in American history were more consistent in opposing US foreign interventionism, despite not believing himself to be an isolationist and voting in favor of declaring war on Japan after the Attack on Pearl Harbor.
+He is also noted for his antisemitism and support of anti-Jewish conspiracy theories.

+Early life

 Shipstead was born on a farm in Kandiyohi County, Minnesota, in 1881 to Norwegian immigrant parents.
 In the early 20th century, he set up a dental practice and was elected president of the village council of Glenwood in neighboring Pope County.

 Political career

-Shipstead started as a Republican but in 1922 was elected to the US Senate under the banner of the new Farmer-Labor Party.
+Shipstead entered politics as a Republican, serving one term in the Minnesota House of Representatives from 1917 to 1919.
+In 1918, he ran for Congress in Minnesota's 7th congressional district, narrowly losing the Republican primary to incumbent Andrew Volstead.
+Two years later, he ran for governor of Minnesota as an Independent, losing to Republican J. A. O. Preus but coming in second place with over 35% of the vote.
+He finally returned to public office in 1922, when he was elected to the U.S. Senate under the banner of the new Farmer-Labor Party.
 While he generally shared the party's left-wing agenda, he rejected the extreme anti-capitalism of some members.
 Although he was the only Farmer-Laborite in the Senate, he won appointment to the powerful Foreign Relations Committee.

 Shipstead opposed U.S. entry into the League of Nations and the World Court.
 He called for the cancellation of German reparations, which he regarded as vindictive.
 Unlike non-interventionists in the Old Right, he objected to the U.S. occupation of Haiti, the Dominican Republic and Nicaragua.
 He blamed these interventions on the Roosevelt Corollary to the Monroe Doctrine of 1905, which had turned the United States into an arrogant "policeman of the western continent."